 Still, need some help?
 Join the conversation in my Facebook community, The Hangout for new and aspiring instructional designers.
 I did a live session on how to rock your instructional design interview.
 You can also schedule a one-on-one coaching session with me for even more interview tips.

 Need help becoming a qualified instructional design and eLearning developer, without getting another degree?
-Check out my 12-week immersive program: Instructional Design Lab & Tech Certificate Accelerator.
+Check out my 12-week immersive program: Instructional Design & Tech Accelerator System.

 The Testimonials are In: